-Pupils learn best if there are positive and empathetic relationships between staff and pupils and between pupils.

-Pupils learn best in a supportive climate where their efforts are recognised.
-The school makes use of WALT (we are learning to) and WILF (what I am looking for) or for the older pupils, LO (Learning Objective), taken from Assessment for Learning.
-Pupils are praised and rewarded for trying hard.
-We hope that such a climate will minimise fear of failure, encouraging pupils to take risks, which is essential to learning.
+Pupils learn best if there are positive and empathetic relationships between staff and pupils in an environment their efforts are recognised.
+At Fairley House, pupils are regularly praised and rewarded for trying hard.
+We hope that such a climate will minimise fear, encouraging pupils to take risks, which is essential to learning.
 We aim to challenge pupils, but to teach in a way that ensures success.